 Physical skills are developed from the earliest age, commencing with skill and co-ordination development activities at the Prep level.
-In the senior primary years boys participate in an extensive range of sports.
+In the senior primary years boys participate in an extensive range of sports that prepare the boys for House competition and interschool sport.
 All students are encouraged to be involved and to discover new talents.
-Particular importance is placed on health studies, where boys learn about caring for their bodies, lifestyles and physical development.

 Sports on offer:

-There are also opportunities for boys to participate in Snow Skiing, Diving and Water Polo.
+There is also an opportunity for boys to participate in Snowsports.

-Interschool matches and after school training are offered primarily for Years 5 and 6 boys, although games are arranged for other years at times.
+Interschool matches and after school training are offered for Year 5 and 6 boys.

 Junior School facilities

 The Junior School has the following facilities at its disposal:

 - Fully equipped classrooms with the latest resources in computers, wireless internet and Interactive Whiteboards

 - Specialist buildings for class and private music